Connector

 The paths of APIs are not allowed to be repeated.

-- New File: You can upload local files, set their names and descriptions, and preview the existing data in the uploaded files.
+- New File: You can upload local files, set their names and descriptions.
+You can preview the existing data in the files, and modify the data types according to the parsed data.

 Note